 Once all your assets are uploaded, click the edit link beneath “Release State” to configure your card drop settings and mark your assets as ready for review.
 Once set as ready for review, your cards will automatically appear in our queue to review by Valve.
 This process typically takes 2-3 days and any necessary feedback will be provided to you via the tool.

 Free apps may only have trading cards if the app has in-app purchases.
 Users will get a card drop for every $9 USD equivalent spent in the app.

 After your assets are approved, you'll see the status update on your Steamworks home page.
 You’ll then be able to set the release state to “Released” and publish the items.

 NOTE: Once the assets are published changes are only permitted for errors.

 For templates and visual specs please refer to the Trading Cards page for your app.
-From an app page select "Edit Steamworks Settings" under Technical Settings, then under the "Community" tab you'll find the "Trading Cards" page.Download the blank Trading Card TemplatesFrequently Asked QuestionsSteam Trading Cards Group and Discussions
+From an app page select "Edit Steamworks Settings" under Technical Tools, then under the "Community" tab you'll find the "Trading Cards" page.Download the blank Trading Card TemplatesFrequently Asked QuestionsSteam Trading Cards Group and Discussions